NicolasBernaerts/tasmota/pilotwire/README.md

-Tasmota firmware modified for France Pilot Wire heater control
+Tasmota firmware modified for France Pilotwire heater protocol
 =============

 This evolution of Tasmota firmware has been enhanced to handle France electrical heaters **Fil Pilote** protocol on **Sonoff Basic** and **Sonoff Dual R2**.